 (e) Except as specifically approved by the Manager, the pledge of, or granting of a security interest, lien or other encumbrance in or against, any or all of a Percentage Interest will be null and void and such Member will cease to be a Member and will be deemed to be an assignee only.

-8.02 Agreement Binding on Transferees; Judgment Creditor Limited as an Assignee
+8.02 Assignee’s Rights Limited; Judgment Creditor Limited as an Assignee

 (a) Any Transfer permitted hereunder will set forth the rights and powers of the valid transferree as a Member or as an assignee, as the case may be.
 A judgment creditor will have only the rights of an assignee of the Transferred Percentage Interest as required by the Act, but no rights or powers as a Member.